GUSecLab/geofeed-measurement/scripts/Readme.md

 	- `pull-ipgeolocation-io.sh`: pulls new releases of the ipgeolocation.io ip-city-isp database contents as both .csv and .mmdb files

 	- _geofeed-finder-linux-x64_ (Note: This file is not part of the repo but is necessary for pulling geofeeds - and the bash scripts assume it is located in this directory.)
-					For this project I used the Linux executable from release v1.5.0 for geofeed collections pulled between April 2022 - January 2023, release v1.7.0 from January 2023-June 2023, release 1.10 from June 2023-August 2023 and release 1.11 from September 2023 onward.
+					For this project I used the Linux executable from release v1.5.0 for geofeed collections pulled between April 2022 - January 2023, release v1.7.0 from January 2023-June 2023, release 1.10 from June 2023-August 2023, release 1.11 from September 2023 - December 2023 and release 1.11.1 from December 2023 onward.

 	- **pythonScripts** :  Though all written in Python the scripts in this subfolder can be grouped by functionality as follows:
 		- Data Collection scripts: _ These were generally invoked by the bash scripts (see above)_